-Multi-axial or full-scale testing
+Multi-axial or Full-Scale Testing (FST)

 For full scale components, special test set-ups can be developed in close cooperation with the customer to meet international required standards.
 A wide variety of equipment is standard available from control and measurement systems to loading actuators and sensors to measure your parameters.